papey/lmo/README.md

 - "LMO_STREET"
 - "LMO_POSTAL_CODE"
 - "LMO_CITY"
-- "LMO_REASON" (supported values : "work", "purchase", "health", "family", "handicap", "pets", "sport", "justice", "missions", "children")
+- "LMO_REASON" (supported values : "work", "misc" (for everything from purchase to cult, and culture), "health", "family", "handicap", "pets", "sport", "justice", "missions", "children", "kid")

 With this method just pipe the output directly to the `lp` command and you're out !